Is this series revival a simple cash grab or a “Justified” reboot?

 Who Is Making Justified: City Primeval?

-Fun fact: the idea for the series revival reportedly came about after a conversation that Olyphant had with Quentin Tarantino.
-At one point, Tarantino was expected to direct an episode of the new series but has since dropped out of the project.
+That is indeed an interesting fact!
+The idea for the revival of the “Justified” series reportedly stemmed from a conversation between Timothy Olyphant and Quentin Tarantino.
+While Tarantino was initially expected to direct an episode of the new series, he has since decided not to be involved in the project.